Donations encouraged to benefit the Aspen Camp of the Deaf and Hard of Hearing.

 Guests come from around the nation for some fun under the sun on the slopes of Snowmass.
 Great music, delicious food, and friendly company add up to an amazing weekend one will never forget.
 The best part of the event?
 Feeling right at home with the friendly folks you will meet and dance with.
 And all for a great cause.

-For only $70 more, you will get the VIP experience throughout the whole weekend.
+For only $100, you will get the VIP experience throughout the whole weekend.
 You will get:

 VIP wristband for 50% off drinks and meals in the festival area and select restaurants during the weekend